Suicide: What will happen to you when you ask for help?

 Whether you end up at the ER or the office of a mental health professional, you can expect to be interviewed in order to establish the acuteness and lethality of your present suicide risk.
 In a hospital environment this entrance interview is typically known as triage.
 If your risk of harming yourself is judged to be severe, you will likely be asked to enter the hospital as a psychiatric patient on an inpatient unit.
 If your suicide risk is judged to be lower than severe, you will likely be given some names of local mental health professionals and sent home.

-You can expect a similar introductory interview to be part of your first interactions with any psychiatrists or psychotherapists you may work with on an outpatient basis.
+You can expect a similar interview to be part of your first interactions with any psychiatrists or psychotherapists you may work with on an outpatient basis.
 Those professionals also must establish your level of suicide risk and the type of care necessary to reasonably ensure your safety.
 See the section below concerning the Initial Treatment Interview, for a list of some of the questions you may be asked that help professionals to understand your current level of suicide risk.
 Even if you start off in a clinician's office, if you are judged to be acutely suicidal, you may be asked to enter the hospital for a while.
-If you are not judged to be an acute risk, you will likely be offered psychiatric and/or psychotherapeutic care consistent with your presenting symptoms, and your suicidality risk will be monitored on an ongoing basis.
+If you are not judged to be an acute risk, you will likely be offered psychiatric and/or psychotherapeutic care consistent with your presenting symptoms.
+Your suicidality risk will be monitored on an ongoing basis.

-Please be as open and honest as you can during this triage process.
+Please be as open and honest as you can during this interview process.
 Try to let go of any shame you may experience at feeling suicidal and focus on describing what you are thinking and feeling as accurately as possible.
-Suicidality is often a response to overwhelming stress; it does not mean you are "crazy".
+Suicidality is often a response to overwhelming stress.
+It does not mean you are "crazy".
 Many people feel at least vaguely suicidal at some point in their lives, and a substantial minority of them will experience a true suicidal crisis.
 Most of those people recover, and recovery is a strong possibility for you as well if you allow helpers to know what is happening so that they can respond appropriately.

 Voluntary psychiatric or substance abuse hospitalization (or similar crisis treatment facilities) are often recommended if you are judged to be at high risk for suicide and are willing to be admitted for treatment.
 If you are judged to be a high risk for suicide and refuse your therapist's recommendation for voluntary hospitalization, or if you are intoxicated, you may be lawfully hospitalized against your will for several days.
-In many states, involuntary substance abuse and psychiatric systems are separate, so whether you are intoxicated will determine which type of involuntary hospitalization will be used.
+In many locations, involuntary substance abuse and psychiatric systems are separate, so whether you are intoxicated will determine which type of involuntary hospitalization will be used.